Leibniz–Newton calculus controversy: Scientific priority in the 17th century

-A series of high-profile disputes about the scientific priority of the 17th century—the era that the American science historian D. Meli called "the golden age of the mud-slinging priority disputes"—is associated with Leibniz.
-The first of them occurred at the beginning of 1673, during his first visit to London, when in the presence of the famous mathematician John Pell he presented his method of approximating series by differences.
-To Pell's remark this discovery had already been made by François Regnaud and published in 1670 in Lyon by Gabriel Mouton, Leibniz answered the next day.
-In a letter to Oldenburg, he wrote that, having looked at Mouton's book, Pell was correct, but he can provide his draft notes, which contain nuances not found by Renault and Mouton.
-Thus, the integrity of Leibniz was proved, but in this case, was recalled later.
-On the same visit to London, Leibniz was found in the opposite position.
-February 1, 1673, at a meeting of the Royal Society of London, he demonstrated his mechanical calculator.
-The curator of the experiments of the Society, Robert Hooke, carefully examined the device and even removed the back cover.
-A few days later, in the absence of Leibniz, Hooke criticized the German scientist's machine, saying that he could make a simpler model.
-Leibniz, who learned about this, returned to Paris and categorically rejected Hooke's claim in a letter to Oldenburg and formulated principles of correct scientific behaviour: "We know that respectable and modest people prefer it when they think of something that is consistent with what someone's done other discoveries, ascribe their own improvements and additions to the discoverer, so as not to arouse suspicions of intellectual dishonesty, and the desire for true generosity should pursue them, instead of the lying thirst for dishonest profit."
-To illustrate the proper behaviour, Leibniz gives an example of Nicolas-Claude Fabri de Peiresc and Pierre Gassendi, who performed astronomical observations similar to those made earlier by Galileo Galilei and Johannes Hevelius, respectively.
-Learning they did not make their discoveries first, the French scientists passed on their data to the discoverers.
+A series of high-profile disputes about scientific priority in the 17th century—an era that the American science historian D. Meli called "the golden age of the mud-slinging priority disputes"—is associated with Leibniz.
+The first of these occurred at the beginning of 1673 during his first visit to London, when in the presence of the famous mathematician John Pell, he presented his method of approximating series by differences.
+When Pell remarked that this discovery had already been made by François Regnaud and published in 1670 in Lyon by Gabriel Mouton, Leibniz answered the next day.
+In a letter to Oldenburg, he wrote that after reviewing Mouton's book, he acknowledged that Pell was correct, but he added that he could provide his draft notes containing nuances not found by Regnaud and Mouton.
+Thus, the integrity of Leibniz was proven, though this case was recalled later.

+During the same visit to London, Leibniz found himself in the opposite position.
+On 1 February 1673, at a meeting of the Royal Society of London, he demonstrated his mechanical calculator.
+The Society's curator of experiments, Robert Hooke, carefully examined the device and even removed the back cover.
+A few days later, in the absence of Leibniz, Hooke criticized the German scientist's machine, claiming he could make a simpler model.
+Leibniz, who learned about this after returning to Paris, categorically rejected Hooke's claim in a letter to Oldenburg and formulated principles of correct scientific behavior: "We know that respectable and modest people prefer it when they think of something that is consistent with what someone else discovered, to ascribe their own improvements and additions to the discoverer, so as not to arouse suspicions of intellectual dishonesty; the desire for true generosity should pursue them, instead of the lying thirst for dishonest profit."
+To illustrate proper behavior, Leibniz gave the examples of Nicolas-Claude Fabri de Peiresc and Pierre Gassendi, who performed astronomical observations similar to those made earlier by Galileo Galilei and Johannes Hevelius, respectively.
+Learning they did not make their discoveries first, the French scientists passed their data on to the original discoverers.